sasiqwerty/study-sasi-main/study/read-stuff/intro-phv/chap3.md

 For most medicines, the first human exposure takes place in healthy volunteers but cytotoxic drugs used to treat cancers are an exception.
 Participants are very closely monitored with clinical supervision and resuscitation equipment must be immediately to hand.
 The purposes are to establish a possible dosage regimen, investigate how the drug is handled by the body and what the effects are on a variety of standard parameters (e.g. pulse and blood pressure, ECG, haematology).
 Assuming the drug appears to have no major untoward effects, it can then be studied in clinical trials that include patients with the target disease(s).
 Healthy volunteer (or Phase I) studies have generally had a good safety record over a long period of time but, occasionally, major adverse reactions do occur.
-In 2006, all six of the first humans treated

-with the monoclonal antibody TGN1412 in London rapidly developed multi‐organ failure.
+In 2006, all six of the first humans treated with the monoclonal antibody TGN1412 in London rapidly developed multi‐organ failure.
 The incident was investigated in detail by the UK regulatory authority who concluded that the reactions were an unexpected biological effect.
-A further unexpected and serious incident occurred in France in 2016 when administration of escalat-ing doses of BIA 10‐2474, a fatty acid amide hydrolase inhibitor, to healthy volunteers led to one death and three cases of serious neurological damage in healthy volunteers.
+A further unexpected and serious incident occurred in France in 2016 when administration of escalating doses of BIA 10‐2474, a fatty acid amide hydrolase inhibitor, to healthy volunteers led to one death and three cases of serious neurological damage in healthy volunteers.
 In that instance, about 80 people had previously been given the drug without similar effects being observed.

 ## Clinical Trials (Phase II and III Studies)

 Clinical trials are usually designed to study both efficacy and safety, but efficacy is usually the primary end‐point.
 The design of such trials incorporates various features to minimise bias such as randomisation to treatment groups, blinding of subjects and observers/investigators to treatment allocation, and validated measurement instruments.

 Initially, fairly small Phase II trials are conducted; these tend to be focused on efficacy and dosage requirements.
 Larger Phase III trials are then conducted and form the key element of the safety database prior to marketing.
 All adverse events occurring in patients after exposure to the drug and a comparator (which can be a placebo or an alternative active drug) are systematically recorded.
 In order to minimise measurement bias, it is usual to ‘blind’ all study participants (i.e. patients and clinicians, which is known as ‘double blinding’) to the treatments given or, if that is not possible, to ‘blind’ those who are involved in assessing the outcomes (a form of ‘single blinding’), particularly if there is any subjectivity involved.

 In clinical trials, the data are analysed to identify adverse events that occur at significantly higher rates on the medicinal product of interest than on comparators.
 Usually, the data from all pre‐licensing trials are pooled in a global safety analysis for presentation to regulatory authorities.
 Clinical trials will identify most common adverse reactions but often have important limitations, including:

 - Selection of patients – those at greatest risk of ADRs, or those who have not responded to similar medicines, are often excluded.
 - Study size – the numbers of patients studied is generally not enough to identify rare but serious ADRs.
-- 40 An Introduction to Pharmacovigilance
 - The artificial conditions – patients are likely to be more closely monitored than in real life.
 - Measurement of surrogate markers of effect rather than ‘hard’
 - end‐points.